qq1038765585/wslg_title_bar_beautify/README.md

 # Current Changes:
 1. Use the `top left button` to switch between light/dark mode.
 The WSLG system release is read-only and cannot save the system state.
 After system restart, the light mode will be restored

 2. Use `Ctrl+right-click` and drag to adjust the window size, as adjusting the border margins makes it difficult to adjust using the top, bottom, left, and right corners

+3. Use `Ctrl+left-click` and drag to move the window location

-3. Use `Ctrl+F11` to full screen
+4. Use `Ctrl+F11` to full screen

-4. not familiar with C language and try to modify it, there may be bugs
+5. not familiar with C language and try to modify it, there may be bugs

 # Usage See：
 https://github.com/qq1038765585/wslg_title_bar_beautify/releases (download my build system distro)